Kurt Rudolph: Education

 Born in Dresden, Rudolph studied Protestant theology, religion, history and Semitology at the universities of Greifswald and Leipzig in the years 1948 to 1953.
 Subsequently, for six years, he was research assistant while he worked in parallel towards doctorates in theology and religious history.
 In 1961, he received his habilitation in religious history and comparative religion.

 Career

 During his work at universities in Leipzig, Chicago, Marburg and Santa Barbara, he acquired an international reputation as an expert in Gnosticism and Mandaeism.
 He also occupied himself with Islam and methodological questions in religious studies.

 His priority was the creation of a religious studies discipline that was independent of theology.
 Rudolph stressed that religious studies must be a rational science and be subjected to methodological atheism.
 This theory, which was initially fiercely contested in German religious studies, is now largely a matter of consensus.

-After his retirement in 1994, Rudolph received honorary doctorates in Århus and Leipzig.
-In his past years he lived in Marburg.
+After his retirement in 1994, Rudolph received honorary doctorates from Aarhus University and Leipzig University.
+In his later years, he lived in Marburg.